1. Home

 Click Save and add the next element.
 If you enjoy our tool consider subscribing for a monthly or yearly plan (this way you will save 30%) to unlock the premium features.

-Choose from the element list and edit the next element.
+Choose from the element list and edit the next element, following the same guides as described above.

-Once you’re report is ready you can save it, preview it to see how it looks in a full width by pressing on the View button at the bottom of editor.
-You can also share the report with link to others or give editing option by adding other users with email.
+Once your report is ready you can save it, and preview it to see how it looks in full width by pressing on the Preview button at the top right corner.
+You can also share the report using links, set passwords, or add other users via email.

-You can follow these steps on separate article on how to build the first report.
+You can follow these steps in a separate article on how to build the first report.

 4. How to share a report with others?

-1. You can share a report using link: anyone with a link will be able to view the report
+1. You can share a report using a link; anyone with a link will be able to view the report

-2. Add viewers via email: the report will show up on their dashboard
+3. Add viewers via email: The report will show up on their dashboard, and they will receive an email

-There are several ways how you can share the report, this section will walk you through all the available options.
+There is only one way how you can access sharing settings.
+This section will walk you through all the steps.

 Ajelix BI editor dashboard with sharing settings

-The most popular feature is sharing report via link.
-Enabling this option will allow anyone who has a link see the report.
+The most popular feature is sharing reports via links.
+Enabling this option will allow anyone with a link to see the report.
+To set the report from private to public, click on a dropdown, select, and press the “Copy link” button.

 Ajelix BI sharing settings dashboard

-If you don’t want to share the report via link as it might be too risky you can add viewers with emails.
-Before viewing report they will be asked to log in.
-They can simply create the free account with the same email address and access the report.
+If you don’t want to share the report via link, you can add report viewers via email.
+Before viewing the report, they will be asked to log in.
+They can create a free account with the same email address and access the report.
 They don’t have to be subscribers.

 Ajelix BI dashboard sharing settings via email address